tadgy/bash-ini-parser/README.md

   bash arrays.
 * Whitespace is ignored before and after the section name.
 * Section names should not be quoted in any way.
-* Sections can be duplicated in different parts of the INI file - their keys and values will be merged as long as the keys are unique.
-If the keys are not unique they may overwrite or append values (depending upon CLI options).
+* Unless an option is used sections cannot be duplicated in different parts of the INI file - the properties are ignored.
+With the option `--repeat-sections` the keys and values will be merged as long as the keys are unique.
+If the keys are not unique, they may overwrite or append values (depending upon CLI options).

 Keys
 ----